Skip to content

 Response:

-Upon successfully submissions of the subscription the following response will be given.
+Upon successfully configuring the event preferences, the following response will be given.
 However, this only indicates the payload was accepted.

 {